michaelfester/docs/docs/reference/integrations/mixpanel.md

 ## FAQ

+{% faq question="I ran the Track custom event action in the Layout Editor and the Action Editor, but I do not see any events in Mixpanel.
+What’s wrong?" answer="The Track custom event action will only fire when you open your published app in a browser. " /%}

 {% faq question="Can I connect more than one Mixpanel project to my app?" answer="No, each Glide app can connect to only one Mixpanel project.
 However, different apps in your team can connect to different Mixpanel projects. " /%}

 {% faq question="How do I connect my app to a different Mixpanel project?" answer="You can connect a different Mixpanel project by changing your `Project token` in your Mixpanel integration settings. " /%}